Why it matters

 These robots score highest on readiness, public detail quality, and image clarity, making them the fastest way to understand how IMU shows up in practice.

 Unitree's consumer-grade quadruped robot dog featuring embodied AI and 4D LiDAR.
 The Go2 is available in four editions (Air, Pro, X, EDU) and gained global attention at the 2023 Hangzhou Asian Games where it transported discus and javelin on the field.
 Features AI-trained advanced gaits including upside-down walking, adaptive roll-over, and obstacle climbing.
 Supports 3D LiDAR mapping, intelligent side-follow (ISS 2.0), and OTA software updates.
-Official Unitree direct pricing is currently listed at $2,800 for Go2, with EDU pricing available via contact sales.
+Official Unitree direct pricing is currently listed from $1,600 for Go2 Air, with Go2 Pro at $2,800, Go2 X at $4,500, and EDU pricing available via contact sales.

 Public price